ksqlDB Quick Start

 Notice the addition of the WINDOWSTART and WINDOWEND columns.

-These are available because pageviews_regions
+These are available because pageviews_regions is aggregating data

 per 30 second window. ksqlDB automatically adds these system columns